86Box/86box.github.io/_posts/2022-01-07-pcem-migration-guide.md

 ## User interface

-The 86Box user interface should look familiar to PCem users, with two main differences: the menu layout and the status bar.
-The [menu bar](https://86box.readthedocs.io/en/v5.0/usage/menubar.html) had some options moved to the **Settings** window, and media controls moved to the **Media menu**.
-The [status bar](https://86box.readthedocs.io/en/v5.0/usage/statusbar.html) contains activity indicators, with the same controls as the Media menu also being accessible by clicking the icons.
-While we don't have the **Machine** window, most of what it provides on PCem is accessible through the title bar, menu bar and status bar on 86Box.
+The 86Box user interface has a lot more going on.
+The [menu bar](https://86box.readthedocs.io/en/v5.0/usage/menubar.html) contains some options, while others are in the **Settings** window, and media controls are found in the **Media menu**.
+The [toolbar](https://86box.readthedocs.io/en/v5.0/usage/toolbar.html) contains shortcuts for common actions and the emulation speed indicator.
+The [status bar](https://86box.readthedocs.io/en/v5.0/usage/statusbar.html) contains indicators for activity, keyboard lock lights and display refresh rate, with the same controls as the Media menu also being accessible by clicking the media icons.
+While we don't have the **Machine** window, a lot of what it provides is accessible through other means on 86Box.

 {% include image.html url="/assets/images/pcem-migration/media.png" description="Media controls through the Media menu and status bar." %}